 Before beginning the process, I would take a deep dive into some of the other, more popular data-driven algorithms that predict sports and football.
-One is the ESPN Football Power Index that collects stats and spits out the probability of one team beating the other.
+One is the ESPN Football Power Index that aggregates stats and determines the probability of one team beating the other.

-Analytics Powerhouse 538 runs scores of football predictions using their ELO method.
+Analytics Powerhouse FiveThirtyEight runs scores of football predictions using their ELO method.
 It also runs an annual contest to see if people can defeat their algorithm.
-They even let you take a peek into their code, which can help serve as a template for your algorithmic adventure: https://github.com/fivethirtyeight/nfl-elo-game
+They even let you take a peek into their code, which can help serve as a template for your algorithmic adventure: NFL ELO GAME.

 A third company, Accuscore, out of Sweden, runs Monte Carlo simulations on sporting events around the world.
 They play the game 10,000 times using their program and spit out the most likely result of the game.
 The company has information on its site that can also help out.